 It works so well that you don't have to do anything but come close and that's it.
 After that, you can use your phone any way you want.

-Using the voice commands you can manipulate the volume, pause, and play actions as well as skipping back and forth.
-Another great option is that "what's this song?" also works even if the music is not playing using the Music app.
+Using the voice commands you can manipulate the volume, pause, and play actions as well as skip back and forth.
+Another great option is that "What's this song?" also works even if the music is not playing using the Music app.

 Regarding its speed, I have to say that I am really surprised.
 Track detection, "Hey Siri, what song is this?" is super fast and precise, even for some "alternative" tracks.

 I did read that some users have been having some issues with the mini when interacting with Siri and getting some tasks done.
 So far I have been testing this for about 10+ hours and not once did the mini fail me.